Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     We have already seen how this is done: `#!cpp vector v = vector(1, 2, 3);`

+    !!! warning "No Vars in Vector Initialisation"
-    Note that for some reason, currently we cannot use variables to initialise vectors inside `#!cpp vector()`;
+        For some reason, currently we cannot use variables to initialise vectors inside `#!cpp vector()`;
         This is probably a bug and will be fixed in future versions of XS.

     For example: